JoeanAmier/XHS-Downloader/README_EN.md

 <ul>
 <li>When downloading watermark-free works from Xiaohongshu, the script requires time to process the files.
 Please wait for a moment and do not click the download button multiple times.</li>
 <li>Watermark-free image files are in PNG format; watermark-free video files are larger and may take longer to process.
 Page redirects may cause download failures.</li>
-<li>When extracting links for posts, collects, likes, and board from an account, the script can automatically scroll the page until all works are loaded.
-The default scroll detection interval is 2.5 seconds.</li>
+<li>When extracting links for posts, collects, likes, and board from an account, the script can automatically scroll the page until all works are loaded.</li>
-<li>When extracting links to explore works, searching for works, and user links, the script can automatically scroll the page to load more content.
+<li>When extracting recommended works links, search works, and user links, the script can automatically scroll a specified number of times to load more content.
 The default number of page scrolls is 10.</li>
-<li>The automatic page scroll feature is turned off by default.
-Users can enable it and modify the scroll detection interval and the number of scrolls, with changes taking effect immediately.</li>
+<li>The automatic scrolling page function is turned off by default; Users can freely open and modify the number of times the page is scrolled, and the modification will take effect immediately.</li>
 <li>If the automatic page scroll feature is not enabled, users need to manually scroll the page to load more content before performing other actions.</li>
 <li>Support packaging and downloading of work files; This feature is enabled by default, and works from multiple files will be downloaded in compressed file format</li>
 <li>Using global proxy tools may cause script download failures.
 If there are issues, please try disabling the proxy tool.
 If necessary, contact the author for feedback.</li>